 If you split up related data into different tables, you can set up foreign keys that enforce referential integrity.
 Update or delete data, and the related data in other tables is updated or deleted automatically.
 Try to insert data into a secondary table without corresponding data in the primary table, and the bad data gets kicked out automatically.

 If data becomes corrupted on disk or in memory, a checksum mechanism alerts you to the bogus data before you use it.

-optimized.
+When you design your database with appropriate primary key columns for each table, operations involving those columns are automatically optimized.
 It is very fast to reference the primary key columns in